coldfunction/recvoc/README.md

 # recvoc
-A simple python code to demo hierarchical-memorize vocabulary words
+A simple python code to demo spaced repetition flashcard